ChristianLempa/cheat-sheets/docker/docker.md

-`docker run --name CONTAINER IMAGE` | Start a new container and set a name `docker run -p HOSTPORT:CONTAINERPORT IMAGE` | Start a new container with mapped ports `docker run -P IMAGE` | Start a new container and map all ports
+`docker run --name CONTAINER IMAGE` | Start a new container and set a name `docker run -p HOSTPORT:CONTAINERPORT IMAGE` | Start a new container with mapped ports `docker run -P IMAGE` | Start a new container and map all ports `docker run -it ubuntu sh` | Run a container in interactive mode

 **Container Management:**